Dipendra Dhakal

 One of the most common but hazardous factors that affect any trekking is the probability of Altitude Sickness.
 Altitude Sickness or Acute Mountain Sickness is the condition of suddenly falling ill after climbing toward a higher altitude.
 The symptoms of altitude sickness are shortness of breath, high fever, nausea and vomiting, dizziness, constant fatigue, etc.

 It is essential to prevent altitude sickness even before looking forward to curing it.
-To avoid altitude sickness, you must always keep your body warm, so wearing heavy woollen clothes and drinking homemade drinks like ginger tea, honey tea, and lemon honey are vital to keeping your body warm.
-Moreover, you will also need to maintain adequate rest and acclimatise with the climate while climbing an altitude.
+To avoid altitude sickness, you must always keep your body warm, so wearing heavy woolen clothes and drinking homemade drinks like ginger tea, honey tea, and lemon honey are vital to keeping your body warm.
+Moreover, you will also need to maintain adequate rest and acclimatize with the climate while climbing an altitude.

 However, once your body starts showing signs of Altitude sickness, it is necessary to act quickly.
 Always keep medicine like Diamax and Nifedine, which will relax your body from the illness and give you enough time to lower your altitude.